AntonioPrimera/bapi/readme.md

 7. handle(...)
 8. afterHandle(mixed $handleResult)

-In the end, the result of the "afterHandle" method will be returned.
+In the end, the result of the ***afterHandle()*** method will be returned.
 The afterHandle method is implemented in the Bapi and by default, it just returns the result of the handle method.
-If you need, you can override the "afterHandle" method and change the result of the Bapi, before it is returned.
+If you need, you can override the ***afterHandle()*** method and change the result of the Bapi, before it is returned.

 The arguments given to the bapi run method will be available throughout this entire lifecycle, directly on the Bapi instance, using the argument name from the handle method.